Kevin-Lmy/Treat-Counter/README.md

 # Treat-Counter
-Harvest Moon: A New Beginning - Treat Counter for a stage.
+Harvest Moon: A New Beginning - Treat Counter.
+A simple app to keep track of the number of treats for a stage.